The Truth About Polygraphs in Betrayal Recovery (What They Can and Can’t Do)

 Licensed Marriage & Family Therapist · Certified Sex Addiction Therapist Supervisor · Founder & Clinical Director, Novus Mindful Life Institute · Licensed in CA, FL, TX, VA & ID

 Duane Osterlind is a therapist with over 15 years of experience helping men recover from infidelity, sex addiction, and betrayal trauma.
 He is the founder and clinical director of Novus Mindful Life Institute, where he leads a clinical team specializing in sex addiction and betrayal recovery.
-He is also the co-founder of Shame to Resilience and host of The Addicted Mind Podcast.
+He is also the co-founder of Shame to Resilience, host of The Addicted Mind Podcast, and former co-founder of Helping Couples Heal and the Helping Couples Heal podcast.
 His clinical work centers on the Compass of Shame framework and building shame resilience so that empathy — the essential ingredient for relationship healing — becomes possible.

 Read More